Leo Tolstoy

 3

-If someone insulted you or made you unhappy, take care not to object while you are angry and, if an explanation is needed, then first of all you must calm your spiritual anxiety.
+If someone insulted you or made you unhappy, take care not to object while you are angry and, if an explanation is needed, then first of all you must calm down.

 — From “Devout Thoughts”